 Now in his fifth season with Team Novo Nordisk, Frenchman Mehdi Benhamouda came close to crowning his 2019 season with a victory when he took second on Stage 5 of the Tour of China I while also securing top 10 placings in both the mountains and points classifications.

-Mehdi Benhamouda found his love for the bike at a young age after growing up watching the Tour de France and other famous races in his native France.
-By age 10, he was already racing himself.
+Benhamouda first found his love for the bike at a young age after growing up watching the Tour de France and other famous races in his native France.
+By age 10, he was racing himself.

 Three years later, Benhamouda started experiencing the typical symptoms of type 1 diabetes, a condition familiar to his family as his father also lives with type 1 diabetes.
 The diagnosis initially scared the young man, but a supportive medical team encouraged him to continue riding, and thanks to his family’s experience with the condition, Benhamouda adjusted to managing his diabetes quickly and went on to win the first race he competed in following his diagnosis.

-After two successful seasons with Team Novo Nordisk’s development squad, the 22-year-old Benhamouda earned a contract to join the men’s professional team for the 2016 season.
-He is the first athlete from the Team Novo Nordisk talent ID program to sign with the pro squad.
+After two successful seasons with Team Novo Nordisk’s development squad, the 24-year-old Benhamouda earned a contract to join the men’s professional team for the 2016 season.
+He was the first athlete located through the Team Novo Nordisk’s talent ID program to sign with the pro squad.

 For the 2019 season, Benhamouda finished fifth on Stage 3 of the Tour of China.
 Other career accolades include 10 finishes on stages at the Tour de Korea, Tour of China II and Tour of Hainan.